fingerprintjs/fingerprintjs-pro-ios/README.md

 ### Installation Steps

 1. Add `FingerprintJSPro` as a dependency (drag and drop the .xcframework file into your Xcode project)

+If you're unsure how to setup the framework in Xcode, the `Examples/DemoXCFramework` folder contains a project that should work out of the box.
+The XCFramework file has to be copied to the root folder of the example (i.e. `cp -R <downloaded-framework-path> Examples/DemoXCFramework/FingerprintJSPro.xcframework`).

 2. Obtain a public API key from [Fingerprint Dashboard](https://dashboard.fingerprint.com)